Chariotry in ancient Egypt: Chariots in warfare

 Chariots were very expensive, heavy and prone to breakdowns, yet in contrast with early cavalry, chariots offered a more stable platform for archers.
 Chariots were also effective for archery because of the relatively long bows used, and even after the invention of the composite bow the length of the bow was not significantly reduced.
 Such a bow was difficult to handle while on horseback.
+The chariot had a driver and one man with a bow.
 A chariot could also carry more ammunition than a single rider.
-The chariot had a driver and one man with a bow.

 However, the chariot also had several disadvantages, notably its size and its dependence on the right terrain.
 Their use has been compared to that of tanks in modern day warfare but this is disputed by scholars who point out that chariots were vulnerable, fragile and required a level terrain while tanks are heavily armored all-terrain vehicles.
 Chariots were thus not suitable for use in the way modern tanks have been used as a physical shock force.

 Chariots would eventually form an elite force in the ancient Egyptian military.
-Infield action, chariots usually delivered the first strike and were closely followed by infantry advancing to exploit the resulting breakthrough, somewhat similar to how infantry might operate behind a group of armed vehicles in modern warfare.
+In field action, chariots usually delivered the first strike and were closely followed by infantry advancing to exploit the resulting breakthrough, somewhat similar to how infantry might operate behind a group of armed vehicles in modern warfare.
 These tactics would work best against lines of less-disciplined light infantry militia.
 Chariots, much faster than foot-soldiers, pursued and dispersed broken enemies to seal the victory.
 Egyptian light chariots contained one driver and one warrior; both might be armed with bow and spear.

-In ancient Egypt, members of the chariot corps formed their own aristocratic class known as the maryannu (young heroes).
+In Ancient Egypt, members of the chariot corps formed their own aristocratic class known as the maryannu (young heroes).
 The heroic symbolism can be seen in contemporary paintings in which the King is shown riding with the elites, shooting arrows at the enemies.
 This image became typical of royal power iconography in the New Kingdom.
-As chariots become increasingly integrated into military training especially during the regime of Amenhotep II, the chariot warrior was identified as seneny and was paired with the called keijen or kedjen, who also act as his defender.
+As chariots become increasingly integrated into military training especially during the regime of Amenhotep II, the chariot warrior was identified as seneny and was paired with someone called keijen or kedjen, who also act as his defender.
 The seneny was trained to use the bow with accuracy even when the horse is at full gallop, a feat that Amenhotep II could reportedly do.

-The best known and preserved textual evidence about Egyptian chariots in action was from the Battle of Kadesh during the reign of Ramses II, which was probably the largest single chariot battle in history.
+The best known and preserved textual evidence about Egyptian chariots in action was from the Battle of Kadesh during the reign of Ramses II, which was potentially the largest single chariot battle in history, probably featuring more than 5,000 chariots.
 Kamose (1555–1550) has the distinction of being the first Egyptian ruler to use the chariot and cavalry units in battle, giving him victory.
 Accounts reveal that the Hyksos, who were lording over the northern territories in his reign, were startled when Egyptian chariots started to roll in the battlefield at Nefrusy, north of Cusae (near modern Asyut).
 The chariots were improved versions of what they used to terrorize the enemy.